 To track down support requests, the One Identity Support Team might request you to collect system-state and debugging information.
 This information is collected automatically, and contains log files, the configuration file of One Identity Safeguard for Privileged Sessions (SPS), and various system-statistics.

-Sensitive data like key files and passwords are automatically removed from the files, that is, configuration files do not contain passwords or keys.
+NOTE: Sensitive data like key files and passwords are automatically removed from the files, that is, configuration files do not contain passwords or keys.
 However, if you increase the proxy verbosity level to 8-10 in the Global Options, then for troubleshooting purposes, the logs can contain highly sensitive data, for example, passwords and keys in plain text format.
 If you are concerned about the presence of sensitive data, check the collected log files before submitting to the Support Portal.

 The Basic Settings > Management > Verbose system logs > Enable option is not related to the verbosity of log messages: it adds the commands executed by the SPS web interface to the log.